cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 Validation - Resting Physiologic State
 --------------------------------------
-Published values from the literature were compared to the %BioGears Engine output to perform a quantitative validation of the blood chemistry resting physiology.
+Published values from the literature were compared to the engine output to perform a quantitative validation of the blood chemistry resting physiology.
 Table&nbsp;1 shows the validation results.
-The validation is specified with a color coding system, with green indicating a less than 10% error, yellow indicating a less than 30% error, and red indicating a greater than 30% error when comparing the %BioGears output to the published values.
+The validation is specified with a color coding system, with green indicating a less than 10% error, yellow indicating a less than 30% error, and red indicating a greater than 30% error when comparing the engine output to the published values.
 All references are noted in the table.

 <center>
 *Table 1.
-Results of the resting physiology validation of the %BioGears Blood Chemistry System.*
+Results of the resting physiology validation of the Blood Chemistry System.*
 </center>

 @insert ./test_results/tables/BloodChemistryValidationTable.md

-Overall, the %BioGears Engine meets validation, with 37 of the 44 validation parameters having less than a 10% error when compared to published values.
+Overall, the engine meets validation, with 37 of the 44 validation parameters having less than a 10% error when compared to published values.
 An additional two parameters have less than a 30% error.
 The parameters with greater than 30% error are all related to carbon dioxide saturation and binding in the blood stream.
 A detailed explanation of how these values are calculated can be found @ref bloodchemistry-approach "above", with additional information in @ref tissue-diffusion "Tissue".
 This binding calculation will be reviewed to correct errors in the future.

 Validation - Conditions and Actions
 -----------------------